Massacre of Phocaea: Aftermath

-Right before the massacre, the county reached a population of approximately 23,000 people most of whom were Ottoman Greeks, but after the forced migration and killing of the Ottoman Greeks due to the massacre the population of the entire county decreased down to 4,000.
+Immediately before the massacre, the county reached a population of approximately 23,000 people, most of whom were Ottoman Greeks, but after the forced migration and killing of the Ottoman Greeks due to the massacre the population of the entire county decreased to 4,000.

 The events in Phocaea elicited sympathy for the victims in Europe, especially in France.
 The people of Marseille, which was founded by Phocaeans circa 600 BC, raised a sum of 20,000 French francs to support the refugees.

 Similar activity was also carried out by Turkish irregular bands against several other settlements in western Anatolia, while on one occasion almost all inhabitants of the village of Serekieuy, near Menemen, were killed after local Greeks armed themselves for resistance.
 These attacks against the Ottoman Greeks were performed in manner similar to those undertaken at the time against the Armenian population in eastern provinces of the Ottoman Empire.

-During 1914, a total of ca. 154,000 ethnic Greek inhabitants living in the Ottoman Empire lost their homes.
-With the outbreak of World War I, the Ottoman policies against the Greek communities took a more violent and systematic form and affected a more extensive area, including also Pontus in northern Anatolia.
+In 1914, a total of ca. 154,000 ethnic Greek inhabitants living in the Ottoman Empire lost their homes.
+With the outbreak of World War I, the Ottoman policies against the Greek communities took a more violent and systematic form and affected a more extensive area, including also the Pontus in northern Anatolia.
 These policies included confiscations of property, as well as the creation of forced labor battalions for all Greek males.
 Therefore, the Ottoman government deported many Ottoman Greeks to inner Anatolia.

 Legacy

-A 2014 documentary film titled "Gegonota sti Fokaia 1914" directed by Agnes Sklavos and Stelio Tatakis has been showcased in the 17th Thessaloniki Documentary Festival.
+A 2014 documentary film titled Gegonota sti Fokaia 1914 directed by Agnes Sklavos and Stelio Tatakis was showcased in the 17th Thessaloniki Documentary Festival in 2015.